 5) The protoplasm and biological machinery: The majority of a cell's volume is water, but apart from the various organelles, lipids and plastids (in plants), an intracellular fluid called cytosol forms a complex gradient of various molecules whose functions are not fully known.
-Cells also possess a flexible cytoskeleton consisting of filaments and microtubules that gives shape to cells, allows cells to deform, helps perform muscle contraction and is even suspected to form a vibratory and conductive means of communication which is suspected to play a role in quantum neuronal information processing and consciousness (controversial) [25].
+Cells also possess a flexible cytoskeleton consisting of filaments and microtubules that gives shape to cells, allows cells to deform, helps perform muscle contraction and is even suspected to form a vibratory and conductive means of communication which is suspected to play a role in quantum neuronal information processing and consciousness (controversial) [61].
 Cells also use machinery like adenosine triphosphate synthase, which is composed of sub-units that function as a rotor and axle, thus forming a nano-motor that synthesizes ATP, which is used to store and transport electrical energy.
-Various types of myosin and kinesin also perform functions of "walking" on cellular filaments to transport organelles larger than 20nm within the cell.
+An incredibly precise mechanism is designed to harness energy from redox reactions and pump protons [62].
+Various types of myosin and kinesin also perform functions of "walking" on cellular filaments to transport organelles larger than 20~nm within the cell.
 Other molecular machines like ribosomes, synthesize proteins, polymerases and spliceosomes that act on DNA/RNA.

-6) Cellular anomalies: 1.
-Cells are always generated from cells.
-There has been no documented evidence of a cell assembling another form of life external to itself (although there have been successful laboratory attempts at creating artificial cells that perform a limited function like blood filtration [19]).
-Even artificially produced meat is grown from real cells.
-2. While stem cells possess a pluripotency that allows them to differentiate into various cell types, certain cell-types like neurons do not undergo cell division due to a lack of centrioles.
-3. At a time when the function of sperm was unknown, scientists considered sperm cells to be parasites [22].
-Similarly, when considering why proteins do not get tangled up, the unexpected discovery of unstructured proteins being responsible for signaling and regulatory functions [49] were considered as anomalies, but it brought to light the multifunctional role of molecules when they exist in various shapes.
-4. Tumor cells lack contact inhibition, hence invading tissues, piling up and overlapping.
-5. Prokaryotes do not possess a distinct, membrane-bound nucleus.
+6) Cellular anomalies:

+- Cells are always generated from cells.
+There has been no documented evidence of a cell assembling another form of life external to itself (although there have been successful laboratory attempts at creating artificial cells that perform a limited function like blood filtration [63]).
+Even artificially produced meat is grown from real cells. - While stem cells possess a pluripotency that allows them to differentiate into various cell types, certain cell-types like neurons do not undergo cell division due to a lack of centrioles. - When considering why proteins do not get tangled up, the unexpected discovery of unstructured proteins being responsible for signaling and regulatory functions [64] were considered as anomalies, but it brought to light the multi-functional role of molecules when they exist in various shapes. - Prokaryotes do not possess a distinct, membrane-bound nucleus. - The cells of plants did not evolve complex eyes, even though they are so dependent on sunlight.
+They are however suspected to have primitive vision-like capabilities [65].

-7) Senescence and death : Aging is attributed to factors like an unstable genome, exhaustion of stem cells, malfunction of mitochondria etcetera [74], resulting in death of an organism.
-One of the ways cells die is via disassembly, during a process called apoptosis, in which neighbouring cells neatly remove dead cell parts (efferocytosis) without allowing various chemicals in the disintegrating cell to affect the surrounding tissues.
+7) Senescence and death: Aging is attributed to factors like an unstable genome, exhaustion of stem cells, malfunction of mitochondria, etcetera [66], resulting in death of an organism.
+One of the ways cells die, is via disassembly.
+A process called apoptosis is initiated, during which neighboring cells neatly remove dead cell parts (efferocytosis) without allowing various chemicals in the disintegrating cell to affect the surrounding tissues.
 The necessity of aging and death is still a mystery.